solsoftware/capsula/tutorial.md

 ## Implementing Behavior

 Dynamic parts of your application are implemented using methods, operations, and state machines.
-Let's start with methods, being a concept you already know of.
+Let's start with methods, being a concept you already know very well.

 ### Methods